anakela/pwa-text-editor/README.md

 ### Continued Development

 In the future, I would like to learn more about webpack in general.
-Admittedly, I still find it very tedious and daunting.
+Admittedly, I still find it quite confusing and daunting.
 However, with practice, I hope to better understand all the amazing things it can do!

 ### Useful Resources